 Our digital age has affected most aspects of life, including learning outcomes for college students.
 Today, instructors have more opportunities to make data-driven decisions that can have a greater impact on their students.
 Author Dianna L. Van Blerkom argued in Taking Charge of Your Learning: A Guide to College Success, 1st Edition, that the key to creating active learners in the classroom is for instructors to “provide them with new strategies that will help them be more successful in college,” and to “find ways to motivate them to use those strategies in their own coursework.”
 (Van Blerkom, xvii)

 Be sure your sample size is not too small, or you may get an inaccurate conclusion.
-Tips for making the most of data in the classroom include:
+Tips for making the most of the data in the classroom include:

-- First identify the areas or skills where the highest number of students performed poorly.
+- First, identify the areas or skills where the highest number of students performed poorly.

 - Next rank these areas in order of the poorest performance.

 - Finally, focus on the top one or two areas to go over again with students.

 The idea of data-driven decisions is not new, although the terminology and methods may be different.
 Earlier generations of instructors may have relied on intuition about their students or personal experience for how to improve the learning outcomes in their class.
 These are valid sources of tips for educating, but they should not be the only tools an instructor utilizes.
 Obviously, some trial and error is necessary in the classroom, but data-driven decisions are an important and valid method for standardizing assessment and providing a more scientific and systematic approach to learning outcomes.

 Do you have any other tips for utilizing data-driven decisions to improve learning outcomes for college students?
 Let us know in the comments.

 Reference: Van Blerkom, Diana L. 2011.
 Taking Charge of Your Learning: A Guide to College Success, 1st ed.
 Boston, MA: Thomson Higher Education.